RafaelGSS/blog/priv/posts/performance-methodologies.md

 > The foundation of your software should be resilient to achieve better results.

-// DIAGRAM Image (CHECK DOWNLOAD TO AN EXAMPLE)

 ## Monitoring

 Today, a big part of the market is going to follow distributed systems, as we know, that adds a lot of complexity to your architecture in exchange for scalability (resilience).